Best US poker sites

 Pennsylvania jumps on board

-Pennsylvania became the fourth state to authorize online gambling when it passed online poker and online gambling legislation as a part of a comprehensive gambling expansion bill in October 2017.
-The regulatory and licensing process for online poker sites in Pennsylvania is still ongoing as of January 2018.
+Pennsylvania became the fourth state to authorize online gambling.
+It passed online poker and online gambling legislation as a part of a comprehensive gambling expansion bill in October 2017.

 Of course, a number of other states, including California, New York, Massachusetts, and Illinois have all seriously considered various forms of legislation that would legalize and regulate online poker over the past few years.